ampzord/Regnum-Macros/README.md

 A small GUI displays the current class and the current jewelry setting.

-The script uses the ```MultiConfig.ahk``` file and a file for each subclass to enable easier customizable extensions.
+The script uses the ```MultiConfig.ahk``` file and different files for each subclass to enable easier customizable extensions.

 ---